-The plumbing industry, like most of the construction world, is currently experiencing a deficit in skilled workers.
+The plumbing industry is currently experiencing a deficit in skilled workers.
 With qualified workers being few and far between, contractors must often assess their jobs to determine where the inefficiencies lie, and determine the best strategies to maximize productivity.
 Sometimes the answer is simple: “With more help, more work can be completed.”

 The following are some key indicators that your projects could use additional, skilled plumbers: